SolarLune/resolv/readme.md

 ## Why did you create resolv?

 Because I was making games and frequently found that most frameworks tend to omit collision testing and resolution code.
-Collision testing isn't too hard, but it's done frequently enough, and most 2D games need simple enough physics that it makes sense to make a library to handle collision testing and resolution for arcade applications.
+Collision testing isn't too hard, but it's done frequently enough, and most games need simple enough physics that it makes sense to make a library to handle collision testing and resolution for simple, "arcade-y" games.

 ## How do you install it?